citizennet/docs/app/source/stats.md

 ## Filter
 Filter results by appling an operator and value to specific field in each row.
 Format is `field:operator:value`.
-Operators can be `eq, ne, gt, gte, ge, lt, lte, le` on numeric values, or `strin` on string values.
+Operators can be `eq, ne, gt, gte, ge, lt, lte, le` on numeric values, `strin` on string values, or `allremove` and `anyremove`, which are JSON-encoded lists removing entries that match all or any of the listed values.
 Multiple filter values will all be used.

     ?filter=impressions:gt:3000